Free Typing Practice

 I would not recommend Word for this as the formatting frustrates beginners.
 I remember the first time I used Word and prefer not to share the experience.
 My sister says this all the time, "Don't you love to hate Word?!"

 This is pretty neat.
-We have re-made all our printable worksheets so that you can type on them to leave notes or directions.
+In 2014 we re-made all of our printable worksheets so that you can type on them to leave notes or directions.

 Now your children can get some free typing practice on their other school work and they can work in their favorite fonts, SIZES, and colors.

-Type something they need to memorize at the top of a desktop sticky note and have your child copy the text three to five times.
+• Type something that they need to memorize at the top of a desktop sticky note and have your child copy the text three to five times.

 Truly, they will have immediate feedback when the words do not line up in columns.
 Their own eyes usually catch the errors because the lines do not line up when there's a mistake.